jaegertracing/documentation/content/docs/1.16/operator.md

 #### Elasticsearch rollover

-This index management strategy is more complicated than using the default daily indices and it requires an initialisation job to prepare the storage and two cron jobs to manage indices.
+This index management strategy is more complicated than using the default daily indices and it requires an initialization job to prepare the storage and two cron jobs to manage indices.
 The first cron job is used for rolling-over to a new index and the second for removing indices from read alias.
 The rollover feature is used when storage option `es.use-aliases` is enabled.